rOY369/Docs/work/Sustainable office/zero_waste.md

 - How should waste segregation be done ?
 	- plastic waste
 	- e-waste
+	- Paper
+	- Cardboard
+	- Metal/Tin
+	-
 - What to do with different types of waste produced ?
-	- plastic waste and e-waste to be disposed off through recyclers
+	- Segregated waste to be disposed off through Chintan

 ## Waste Management/Zero Waste Consultants